apigee-127/volos-connectors/volos-ldap/README.md

 # LDAP to REST mapping

-The file ``configurations.js`` contains the infomation that maps LDAP distinguished name attributes to RESTful API resources.
+The file ``configurations.js`` contains the information that maps LDAP distinguished name attributes to RESTful API resources.
 The file is JSON, and the pattern you need to follow to configure your mappings is fairly straightforward.
 Let's see how this works.

 ### Understanding the mapping file structure